hedisam/goactor/README.md

 Note that the second log message has been printed by the parent actor's internal methods and not by its `ReceiveWithTimeout` written in the sample code.

 ### Register an actor with a name
+To be added in the next following days
 ### Supervisor & Supervision tree
+To be added in the next following days